Corporate Transparency Act Disclosure of Beneficial Ownership Information Impact on Non-U.S. Residents

 The ITIN is the most common for non-residents.
 What does that trigger regarding your U.S. filing responsibilities, and how do you even obtain an ITIN if you don’t have a U.S. filing requirement?

-At NCP, our CEO, Scott Letourneau, is a certified tax advisor and consults often on these and other subjects and works with a mastermind group of tax attorneys and other legal professionals for support.
+At NCP, our CEO, Scott Letourneau, is a certified tax advisor, consults often on these and other subjects, and works with a mastermind group of tax attorneys and other legal professionals for support.
 Learn more at this link.

 How will the CTA impact new entity formations?